RedBrumbler/BMBFCustomSabers/AddmodtoSQ.md

 <!---**These guides are RedBrumbler's guides**--->

+# THIS IS NO LONGER POSSIBLE, SIDEQUEST NO LONGER SUPPORTS BEAT SABER MODS

 # Guide to adding mods to SideQuest

 ### @RedBrumbler#6295 ‘s (or u/RedBrumbler) Guide to adding mods to Sidequest